feathersjs/docs/guides/migrating.md

 # Migrating to Feathers 2

 Feathers 2 has become even smaller and more modular.
 There are no changes in the service API although we recommend using ES6 Promises instead of callbacks.
-This guide describes how to migrate to Feathers v2.
+This guide describes how to migrate from previous versions to Feathers v2.

 ## Provider modules